What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 How far in advance should I book?

-During peak season (December through April), we recommend booking at least one to two weeks in advance.
+During peak season (December through April), we recommend booking at least two weeks in advance.
 Park permits are limited and popular dates sell out quickly.
+In the green season, one week ahead is usually sufficient.

 Can children do the Sirena Station day trip?